 Introduction: This 76ha.
 Sussex Wildlife Trust nature reserve is a microcosm of the wider Ashdown Forest within which it is located.
 Open heathland supports a wide range of internationally important wildlife.

 Location: on the B2026 between Maresfield and Hartfield

 What can I do?
 Walk the marked trail around the reserve.
 Stop and watch dragonflies and damselflies such as the Golden ringed dragonfly on the boggy stream and pond.
 Admire the open vistas across Ashdown Forest.

 What can I see?
 A variety of heathland birds such as Tree pipits.
 Grazing animals including Exmoor ponies used on the reserve for management.

 What can I hear?
 On summer evenings, nightjars churring in the open areas and rides.
 A sound like two pebbles banged together which is the territorial call of the male Stonechat a resident bird at Old Lodge.

-Information available: A site leaflet guides you around the reserve pointing out some of the highlights of this heathland site.
+Information available: A pdf site leaflet (2.37 MB) guides you around the reserve pointing out some of the highlights of this heathland site.

 Grid reference: TQ469306(OS Map)

 Opening times: Open all year

 Dogs allowed: On a short fixed lead only